 - The selected papers may be considered to be published at the Journal of Global Business Insights (JGBI)

 Book or Proceedings Publication

-- Please note that prospective attendees will be allowed to present a maximum of three research studies.
+- Please note that prospective attendees will be allowed to present a maximum of two research studies.

 Conference Session Formats: